gbxyz/perl-net-rdap/README.md

 [Net::RDAP](https://metacpan.org/pod/Net::RDAP) will auto-create one for objects that don't have one if it can.

 `%OPTIONS` is an optional hash containing additional options for the query.
+The following options are supported:

-At the moment, only the `user` and `pass` options are supported; if provided, they will be sent to the server in an HTTP Basic Authorization header field.
+- `user` and `pass`: if provided, they will be sent to the server in an HTTP Basic Authorization header field.
+- `class_override`: allows you to set or override the `objectClassName` property in RDAP responses.

 ## Performing Searches